ArcInstitute/Lizard-Wizard/README.md

 We recommend a two-step approach:

 1. **Spot Check**: Run the pipeline on a few images first to verify parameters.
-This will run Lizard Wizard utilizing preset parameters, we recommend reading through the [Parameter Tutorial](./parameter_tutorial.md) for detailed information on how to adjust parameters to your dataset during this step.
+This will run Lizard Wizard utilizing preset parameters, we recommend reading through the general [Tutorial](docs/lizardwizard_tutorial.md) for detailed information on how to adjust parameters to your dataset during this step.

    ```bash
    nextflow run main.nf \